CrisisGuardians/CrisisGuardianAI/README.md

 # CrisisGuardianAI

-CrisisGuardianAI is an artificial intelligence system designed to siginficantly aid in the prevention, response, investigation, and recovery from behavorial crises. https://www.amazon.com/Your-Life-Uploaded-Digital-Productivity/dp/0452296560/ref=sr_1_1?dchild=1&keywords=e-memory+gordon+bell&qid=1585922572&s=books&sr=1-1
+CrisisGuardianAI is an artificial intelligence system designed to siginficantly aid in the prevention, response, investigation, and recovery from behavorial crises.
+Primary users such as the project lead, Tim Clemans, will wear the Moverio BT-300 and it will be video and audio recording 24/7.
+Significant book on recording everything is at https://www.amazon.com/Your-Life-Uploaded-Digital-Productivity/dp/0452296560/ref=sr_1_1?dchild=1&keywords=e-memory+gordon+bell&qid=1585922572&s=books&sr=1-1

 # Draft of application to Microsoft's AI for Accessibility Program